AtharIbrahim/Phishing-Email-Agent/README.md

 # 🛡️ PhishShield – Advanced Phishing Detection System

 PhishShield is a powerful AI-driven phishing detection agent that analyzes emails and web content to identify potential phishing threats in real-time.
-Using an intelligently trained **Random Forest** classifier on a dataset of **200k+ emails**, PhishShield leverages linguistic patterns, link analysis, and structural metadata to predict whether a message is phishing or legitimate with over **96% accuracy**.
+Using an intelligently trained **Random Forest** classifier on a dataset of **200k+ emails**, PhishShield leverages linguistic patterns, link analysis, and structural metadata to predict whether a message is phishing or legitimate with over **96% of accuracy**.

 # 📌 Overview